ITSLeeds/TDS/courses/2day.md

 remotes::install_cran(pkgs)
 ```

-  - Own laptops allowed, provided necessary R packages have been
+  - Own laptops are assumed, unless the necessary packages work on the
-    installed
+    cluster

   - Data: all data will be either provided by packages or downloaded on
     the day (assuming good internet)